 Our Local Work

-PowerMyLearning in the Greater Atlanta Region improves educational equity in underserved schools by leveraging technology and STEM learning.
+PowerMyLearning in Greater Atlanta improves educational equity in underserved schools by leveraging technology and STEM learning.
 Our comprehensive educator support and family engagement services transform traditional classrooms into 21st century learning environments that enable student-centered learning, personalized instruction, and student-driven learning, while also increasing home technology access and parental involvement in their children’s learning.

 PowerMyLearning partner schools have outperformed comparison schools in math proficiency by 7 percentage points each year.